Yu Rang: Assassination plot at a bridge

-Armed with a sword, one day, Yu Rang lurked under a bridge.
-When Zhao Xiangzi made his way over the bridge, his horses were suddenly startled by Yu Rang approaching.
-Zhao Xiangzi recognized him despite the beggar appearance, and his warriors arrested Yu Rang.
-Xiangzi interrogated him, and Yu Rang explained that it still was his duty to avenge his former master Zhi Bo, even though he personally had nothing to gain from it.
-Zhao Xiangzi sighed with tears about Yu Rang still being loyal to Zhi Bo, but felt it was enough that he had already released him one time.
-So he decided to not release Yu Rang once more, and ordered his warriors to surround him.
+Armed with a sword, one day Yu Rang lurked under a bridge.
+When Zhao Xiangzi made his way over the bridge, his horses were suddenly startled as Yu Rang approached.
+Zhao Xiangzi recognized Yu despite his beggar disguise, and his soldiers arrested Yu Rang.
+Zhao Xiangzi interrogated him, and Yu Rang explained that it still was his duty to avenge his former master Zhi Bo, even though he personally had nothing to gain from doing so.
+Zhao Xiangzi sighed and was moved that Yu Rang was still being loyal to Zhi Bo.
+However, felt it was enough that he had already released him one time.
+So he decided to not release Yu Rang again, and ordered his soldiers to surround him.

-Yu Rang replied, "You once released me, and all people praise your virtue.
+Yu Rang responded by saying, "You once released me, and everyone praised your virtue.
 Today I am ready to die.
-But I ask for cutting your robe and thus show my mind of revenge."
+So all I ask is to cut your robe and thus satisfy my mind that I have achieved my revenge."
 Zhao Xiangzi deemed Yu Rang to be a faithful man, and gave his robe to Yu Rang.
 Yu Rang stabbed the robe three times, crying to heaven that now he was ready to report in front of Zhi Bo.
-He killed himself by his own sword.
+He then killed himself with his own sword.
 After his death, Yu Rang's story spread throughout China and Japan, and people were touched by his loyalty.